ztimmons/dsc-visualizations-section-intro-houston-ds-060319/README.md

 ## Data Visualization

 In this section, we're going to focus on **_Data Visualization_**.
-We'll start by gaining some practice with more advanced visualizations using matplotlib, as well as a second visualization library, **_Seaborn_**.
-We'll also spend some time going over the best practices for making great visualizations, and examine some of the most common mistakes!
+We'll get start off by getting some deliberate practice in with some of Matplotlib's more advanced features, such as subplots.

+Then, we'll dig into some of the best practices for data visualization, and learn how we can make visualizations that will look great in any professional environment.
+We'll also dig into some of the most common mistakes people make when creating visualizations, so that we can avoid them.

+Finally, we'll learn about a more advanced visualization library, **_Seaborn_**.
+We'll get some practice with Seaborn, and get a feel for when to use Seaborn, and when to use Matplotlib.